Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Results for Federated Learning relevant to Chemical Engineering

 The comparisons between the centralized and federated models for the DNA and MRI datasets in the Multimodal Mixture of Experts (MMoE) framework and the HIV dataset in the GNN framework demonstrate the potential of federated learning for chemical engineering applications.
-For the DNA dataset, federated learning significantly improved class-specific performance and enhanced the model's overall capability, particularly in handling complex, heterogeneous data.
-The federated model showed better class separation and reduced misclassification, resulting in a higher ROC area for underperforming classes like class 0.
-Similarly, while the federated model for the MRI dataset did not surpass the high performance of the centralized model, it still maintained a strong classification accuracy for most classes.
-This result suggests that federated learning can effectively handle multi-modal and complex datasets often found in chemical engineering applications, where data privacy and collaboration between different organizations are critical.
+For the DNA dataset, federated learning improved class-specific performance and enhanced the model's overall capability, particularly in handling complex, heterogeneous data.
+The federated model showed good class separation and reduced misclassification, resulting in similar ROC areas when compared to the centralized model.
+Similarly, while the federated model for the MRI dataset did not surpass the high performance of the centralized model, it still maintained a substantial classification accuracy for most classes.
+This result suggests that federated learning can effectively handle multimodal and complex datasets often found in chemical engineering applications, where data privacy and collaboration between different organizations are critical.

 In the HIV dataset, where a GNN was used to classify promising molecules for treatment, federated learning demonstrated a slight improvement in class-specific and macro-average ROC areas compared to the centralized model.
 Although the federated model did not fully resolve the challenge of distinguishing between the "CI" and "CA/CM" classes, it showed better consistency across distributed data sources and maintained a high overall classification performance.
 This reinforces the potential of federated learning to enhance model robustness and generalization when working with diverse chemical datasets, such as those encountered in drug discovery or material design.
 Federated learning can be a powerful tool for chemical engineering domains by preserving data privacy while enabling collaborative model training.
 It facilitates the development of predictive models that can draw from a wider variety of data sources without compromising data security or proprietary information.